Proportionality and the Limits of Welfarism: Additional Discussion

 \subsection{Proportionality with Respect to Disagreements}

-In this subsection we give some informal insights on the two types of proportionality, implemented by priceable rules (here, for the sake of concreteness, we use the example of Rule X) and PAV.
+In this subsection we give some informal insights on the two types of proportionality, implemented by priceable rules (here, for the sake of concreteness, we use the example of Equal Shares) and PAV.

-Very informally speaking, in Rule X each voter has a voting power that is equal to the amount of money she holds.
+Very informally speaking, in Equal Shares each voter has a voting power that is equal to the amount of money she holds.
 For example, consider two groups of voters, $S_1$ and $S_2$, and assume $|S_2| = \gamma |S_1|$: then, since group $S_2$ is $\gamma$ times larger than $S_1$, it initially has $\gamma$ times more money, and so it has $\gamma$ times more voting power.
-This intuitively explains why Rule X is proportional.
+This intuitively explains why Equal Shares is proportional.
 Now, assume that there is a group $T$ of $\alpha$ committee members that the voters from $S_1$ and $S_2$ agree on (either all members of $S_1 \cup S_2$ approve them, or all members disapprove them).
 Since including a candidate in a committee costs each voter the same amount of money (apart form the corner cases, when the voter pays all her left money), the voters from $S_2$ must have paid for the candidates from~$T$ roughly $\gamma$ times more money than the voters from~$S_1$.
 Thus, the money that the groups~$S_1$ and~$S_2$ have excluding the money that they paid for candidates from $T$ is still in proportion $1:\lambda$.
 Thus, the relative voting power of the two groups did not change as a result of including in the committee candidates that the two groups agree on.
-Intuitively Rule X implements a kind of proportionality that focuses on how to fairly resolve \myemph{the conflicts of opinions} in a group of voters, and thus when dividing the seats between two groups of voters (relatively, leaving the remaining voters aside) it does not consider the candidates that the two groups agree on.
+Intuitively Equal Shares implements a kind of proportionality that focuses on how to fairly resolve \myemph{the conflicts of opinions} in a group of voters, and thus when dividing the seats between two groups of voters (relatively, leaving the remaining voters aside) it does not consider the candidates that the two groups agree on.